ha5ha6/judy_blog/_posts/2019-11-11-selected-paper-corl.markdown

 (3) transform an initially stochastic task into a deterministic optimal control problem
 (4) empirically validate that defining a running cost instead of the heuristic function accelerates the convergence of the value function, which makes DMPC good at sparse reward function

-### An Online Learning Procedure for Feedback Linearization Control without Torque Measurements
+### Feedback Linearization Control without Torque Measurements